What Are Astrology Aspects?

 Aspect Priority: What to Read First

-When you look at your birth chart for the first time, you’ll see dozens of aspects.
-Here’s how to prioritize:
+When you look at your birth chart for the first time, you may see dozens of aspect lines.
+Do not read every line equally.
+Start with the aspects connected to the question you are actually trying to answer.

 Level 1: Core Identity Aspects (Read These First)